Amravati district: Economy

 In 2006 the Ministry of Panchayati Raj named Amravati one of the country's 250 most backward districts (out of a total of 640).
 It is one of the twelve districts in Maharashtra currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 Agriculture

+The district lies in the Vidharbha region and is characterized by predominantly “Black Cotton Soil” (regur soil), which is highly suitable for cotton cultivation.
+The climate is semi-arid with moderate rainfall, supported both Kharif and Rabi crops.

+Apart from cotton and pigeon pea (Tur), the district also cultivates Soyabean, Wheat, Gram (chickpea), Jowar (sorghum), and Maize.
+In recent years, Soyabean emerged as a commercial crop due to its profitability and suitability to local agro-climatic conditions.

+Horticulture is also developing in the region, especially in areas kike Warud and Morshi, which are known for high quality Nagpur Oranges.
+The district also produces chillies, bananas, and vegetables in select pockets.

+Irrigation is mainly dependent on monsoon rainfall, through projects like Upper Wardha Dam contribute to irrigation in certain regions.

-Amravati is the main growing region for the cotton and pigeonpea 'Tur' in Chandur Railway, Dhamangaon, Teosa, Nandgaon Khandeshwar, Achalpur particularly.
+Main growing crops and regions; for the cotton and pigeonpea 'Tur' in Nandgaon Khandeshwar, Chandur Railway, Dhamangaon, Teosa, Achalpur particularly.
 Ellachipur Sanman Chili pepper.
-Anjangaon Surji and Achalpur are known for growing betel leaves, piper longum, orange and banana.
-Warud-Orange City, Morshi, Chandur Bazaar and Achalpur are known for growing oranges.
-Soybean has become a popular Kharif crop.
+Anjangaon Surji and Achalpur are known for growing Betel Leaves, piper longum, orange and banana.
+Warud-Orange City, Morshi, Chandur Bazar and Achalpur are known for growing oranges.